 Sometimes superstitions are intended to help followers avoid harm.
 But there are positive superstitions too.
 In terms of reflections, new couples that first spot each other in a mirror should have a happy marriage.

-And you’ll no doubt have heard the old Halloween advice – young girls should eat an apple in front of the mirror to see the reflection of the man they would marry.
+And you’ll no doubt have heard the old Halloween advice.
+On All Hallow’s Eve, young girls should eat an apple in front of the mirror.
+They hoped to see the reflection of the man they would marry.
 Apples are often associated with love magic, so it’s hardly surprising that they’d appear connected with romantic superstitions!

 Newlyweds should stand in front of a mirror together after the wedding.
-This helps their souls find one another in the spirit realm.
+This helps their souls find one another in the spirit realm (Weiss 2019).

 Good Luck Reflections?